rokath/trice/docs/TriceMessagesEncoding.md

 # *Trice* message encoding

 >> Trice Legacy Encoding.
-For TREC see 1.0 Spec
+For TREX see 1.0 Spec

 > _(Read only you are interested in)_